-58 While there are other parameters that we can adjust to avoid higher pressures (which we will get to later), it helps to simplify things this way: more volume = more pressure
+51 While there are other parameters that we can adjust to avoid higher pressures (which we will get to later), it helps to simplify things this way: more volume = more pressure

-AC - assist control; cmH2O - centimeters of water; ml - milliliter; OK - alright; PC - pressure control; PIP - peak inspiratory pressure
+AC - assist control. cmH2O contimeters of water, ml - milliliter, OCD - obsessive-compulsive disorder.

+OK alright, PC pressure control